wombleton/gitlaw-nz/acts/F/Flags, Emblems, and Names Protection Act 1981.md

     *   (b) in the case of a body corporate, to a fine not exceeding $50,000 and, where the offence is a continuing one, to a further fine not exceeding $5,000 for every day during which the offence has continued.

-    Section 24: substituted, on 19 December 1998, by [section 3][81] of the Flags, Emblems, and Names Protection Amendment Act 1998 (1998 No 121).
+    Section 24: replaced, on 19 December 1998, by [section 3][81] of the Flags, Emblems, and Names Protection Amendment Act 1998 (1998 No 121).

     Section 24: amended, on 1 July 2013, by [section 413][82] of the Criminal Procedure Act 2011 (2011 No 81).